manikantanallagatla/OCR-Matlab/README.md

 ###*Usage*:

 -------------
-Run alphabet.m file to load capture an image with te webcam and recognise the text in it.
+Run alphabet.m file to load capture an image with the webcam and recognise the text in it.

 This code is edited using Matlab